bishnudev1/greenbook/README.md

 - <b>Toaster</b> in App.js is giving DOM error while rendering the entire app.

-### Note that this project is still far from done.
-I'm still working in it and have a plan for future.
+### Note that this project is still not done.
+I'm still in it and have a plan for future.
 Feel free to contribute in.
 Thank you 🙂.